 Iceland offers student groups a massive in-your-face raw landscape to experience and learn about nature’s geological and physical forces, and to interact with a culture over 1,000 years old!

-Iceland South Coast Explorer Eco-Tour for Student is designed to go beyond the typical group tour to Europe.
-This tiny island in the North Atlantic is home to awesome landscapes created by forces that are concepts many students have only learned about in books!
-Students will see and experience Iceland on foot, by paddle, in crampons, and in the spirit of adventure!
+Iceland South Coast Explorer Eco-Tour for Student is designed to go beyond the typical group tour to Iceland.
+Students will discover and experience Iceland on foot, by paddle, in crampons, and in the spirit of adventure!
 Here, is the perfect place for students to gain an understanding Iceland culture and history while learning about island biogeography and arctic ecology.

-The adventure begins in Reykavik, the capital city of Island.
+The adventure begins in Reykavik, the capital city of Iceland.
 From here, we head south along the Ring Road stopping at some of Iceland’s most amazing geological features, natural wonders, and cultural treasures.

 Students will be introduced to the science behind the dynamics of the constantly changing Icelandic landscape via the physical forces of glaciers, volcanos, water, and wind.
-As with all Green Edventures Eco-Tours for Students, participants will be exploring and discovering Iceland using an inquiry-based approach as they investigate topics of their own interest throughout the week.
+As with all Green Edventures Eco-Tours for Students, participants will be learning about Iceland using an inquiry-based approach as they investigate topics of their own interest throughout the week.

 - Experience Iceland’s treasures: The Golden Circle: Stukkur Geyser, Gollfoss Waterfall.

 - Learn about Viking history at Þingvellir National Park.

 - Don your crampons and get on ancient ice for a glacier trek.